All Episodes

 I know there's a lot of members who don't agree with the decisions I made.

-I would certainly hope they would agree, however, that once someone's in combat or in harm's way that they get the full support of the federal government.
+I would certainly hope they would agree, however, that once someone's in combat or in harm's way, that they get the full support of the federal government.

 That's exactly what their families expect.

-And that's what the commander in chief expects as well.
+And that's what the commander-in-chief expects as well.

-Brief time out here, President Bush.
+A brief time out here, President Bush.

 I'm glad you called, sir.

-Welcome to the EIB network.
+Welcome to the EIB Network.

-Oh, thank you, Russia.
+Oh, thank you, Rush.

 I remember that.

-I remember I remember that trip back there very well.
+I remember that trip back there very well.

-That's been quite a while.
+It's been quite a while.

 I think if you ignored it, they would have a lot more difficulty reaching the American public.

-You and the other conservative libertarian talk show hosts, they they would have a lot more difficult reaching the American public.
+You and the other conservative libertarian talk show hosts, they would have a lot more difficult reaching the American public.

-They Air America failed.
+Air America failed.

 They couldn't get their message through there.